cantikapf/IR-study-companion/_chapters/043-international-political-economy-of-development/010-study-of-development.md

 ### Sustainable Development Goals

-In 2015, the United Nations General Assembly adopted the 2030 Agenda for Sustainable Development, which includes 17 Sustainable Development Goals (SDGs) for the year 2030.
+In 2015, the United Nations General Assembly adopted the 2030 Agenda for **Sustainable Development**, which includes 17 Sustainable Development Goals (SDGs) for the year 2030.
 The SDGs build on the Millennium Development Goals (MDGs) which spanned 2000-2015, but take a broader approach to development.

 The 17 SDGs incorporate economic, social, and environmental dimensions of sustainable development, with an emphasis on leaving no one behind.
 The goals cover poverty eradication, food security, health, education, gender equality, clean water and sanitation, affordable clean energy, decent work, infrastructure and industrialization, inequality, sustainable cities, responsible consumption, climate action, life below water, life on land, peace, justice and institutions, and partnerships.